Occupational Disease Workers’ Compensation

 We Do Not Take No For An Answer

-Workers’ compensation insurance carriers are notorious for denying claims related to occupational disease such as hearing loss, repetitive stress injuries and illness resulting from exposure to toxic materials or unsafe environments.
+Workers’ compensation insurance carriers are notorious for denying claims related to occupational diseases such as hearing loss, repetitive stress injuries and illness resulting from exposure to toxic materials or unsafe environments.
 We have helped hundreds of workers prove their claims.
 We will work aggressively to help you move your claim through the system efficiently and effectively.

 Common types of occupational diseases include: